 Enhancing the overall experience of this golf-centric resort is a top-notch caddie program; Bandon Preserve, a 13-hole, par-3 course; The Punchbowl, a 100,000 square-foot putting green; a practice center spanning more than 50 acres with a one-acre putting green and Shorty’s, a 9-hole, par-3 practice layout.

 After walking the undulating courses, you’ll retire to overnight accommodations set in relative seclusion where you’ll revive with a great night’s sleep.
-There are five different choices that include single rooms at in the Lodge and four-bedroom Grove Cottages.
+There are five different choices that offer both single and double occupancy.

 Complementing the world-class golf and comfortable lodging is an exceptional line-up of six unique restaurants and lounges.
 The options range from the Gallery Restaurant, with its innovatively prepared Pacific Northwest cuisine and impressive wine list to McKee’s Pub, where pub food favorites, local microbrews and classic single malt scotches are the draw.